thinkshout/thinkshout/blog/_posts/2016-04-27-syncing-up-with-drupal8-with-browsersync.md

 image: http://thinkshout.com/assets/images/ts_icon.jpg
 ---

-Drupal 8 theme can be irksome with cache-rebuilding and browswer refreshing, especially with responsive design.
-Wouldn't it be great if you could just open your site on 3 different devices and have them update live as you edit your theme?
+Drupal 8 theming can be irksome with cache-rebuilding and browswer refreshing, especially with responsive design.
+Wouldn't it be great if you could just open your site on three different devices and have them update live as you edit your theme?

 Let me introduce you to Browsersync.
 Browsersync is a module for Node.js that allows you to sync your changes across browsers and devices.